 University of Georgia

-Postdoctoral Research Scholar Position Focused on Undergraduate Metacognitive Development The biology education research lab led by Dr. Julie Stanton seeks applicants for a postdoctoral research scholar position.
-The postdoctoral scholar will join an NSF-funded project to investigate the development and use of metacognition in life science undergraduates.
-The postdoctoral scholar will lead a longitudinal study on metacognitive development and contribute to another study focused on how undergraduates use metacognition while collaborating.
+The biology education research lab led by Dr. Tessa Andrews seeks an applicant for a postdoctoral research scholar.
+The postdoctoral scholar will join a large-scale, NSF-funded project to elucidate relationships between teaching knowledge, instructional practice, and student learning in large undergraduate biology classrooms around the country.
 The postdoctoral scholar will join the vibrant Biology Education Research Group at the University of Georgia, as well as a larger community of discipline-based education researchers across STEM.
-There are many opportunities for professional development and the postdoctoral scholar will have the chance to cultivate their own interests and projects in biology education research.
+There are many opportunities for professional development and opportunities for the postdoctoral scholar to develop their own interests and projects in biology education research.